-The NAI Fellows Program has 414 Fellows worldwide representing more than 150 prestigious universities and governmental and non-profit research institutions.
-Collectively, the Fellows hold nearly 14,000 issued U.S. patents.
+The NAI Fellows Program has 582 Fellows worldwide representing more than 190 prestigious universities and governmental and non-profit research institutions.
+Collectively, the Fellows hold more than 21,000 issued U.S. patents.

-With the induction of the 2014 class, there are now 61 presidents and senior leadership of research universities and non-profit research institutes, 212 members of the other National Academies (NAS, NAE, IOM), 22 inductees of the National Inventors Hall of Fame, 16 recipients of the U.S. National Medal of Technology and Innovation, 10 recipients of the U.S. National Medal of Science, 21 Nobel Laureates, 11 Lemelson-MIT prize recipients, 112 AAAS Fellows, and 62 IEEE Fellows, among other awards and distinctions.
+With the induction of the 2015 class, there are now more than 80 presidents and senior leaders of research universities and non-profit research institutes, 313 members of the three branches of the National Academy of Sciences, 27 inductees of the National Inventors Hall of Fame, 36 recipients of the U.S. National Medal of Technology and Innovation and U.S. National Medal of Science, 27 Nobel Laureates, 14 Lemelson-MIT prize recipients, 170 AAAS Fellows, and 98 IEEE Fellows, among many other awards and distinctions.

 About the NAI Fellows Program

-Election to NAI Fellow status is a high professional distinction accorded to academic inventors who have demonstrated a highly prolific spirit of innovation in creating or facilitating outstanding inventions that have made a tangible impact on quality of life, economic development, and the welfare of society.
+Election to NAI Fellow status is the highest professional distinction accorded solely to academic inventors who have demonstrated a prolific spirit of innovation in creating or facilitating outstanding inventions that have made a tangible impact on quality of life, economic development, and the welfare of society.

-Academic inventors and innovators elected to the rank of NAI Fellow are nominated by their peers for outstanding contributions to innovation in areas such as patents and licensing, innovative discovery and technology, significant impact on society, and support and enhancement of innovation.
+Academic inventors and innovators elected to the rank of NAI Fellow status have been nominated by their peers for outstanding contributions to innovation in areas such as patents and licensing, innovative discovery and technology, significant impact on society, and support and enhancement of innovation.

 The nomination packets are reviewed by the NAI Fellows Selection Committee.
 The number of Fellows elected each year is dependent on the quality of the nominations submitted.
 Committee members may not vote on a nominee from their institution.
 Decisions of the Selection Committee are final.
-If a nominee is not elected to Fellow status, he or she may be nominated and selected at a future time.
+If a nominee is not elected to Fellow status, he or she will remain on record for committee review for three consecutive years.